Glen Coffee

-Glenwood Razeem Coffee Jr. (born May 1, 1987) is a former American football running back.
-He was selected by the San Francisco 49ers in the third round of the 2009 NFL Draft and played one season before retiring from football in 2010 and serving in the U.S. Army from 2013 to 2017.
+Glenwood Razeem Coffee Jr. (born May 1, 1987) is an American former professional football player who was a running back in the National Football League (NFL).
+He was selected by the San Francisco 49ers in the third round of the 2009 NFL draft and played one season before retiring from football in 2010 and serving in the U.S. Army from 2013 to 2017.
 Coffee came out of retirement and was reinstated by the NFL on April 21, 2017.
 He played college football at the University of Alabama.

 College career

 2005 season

 In Coffee's freshman season at Alabama, he appeared in all twelve games.
 On September 17, he rushed for a season-high 75 yards on 15 attempts in a 37–14 win over South Carolina.
 He did not see significant action throughout the remainder of the season, as he was a backup to starter Kenneth Darby while sharing time with Jimmy Johns.
 In Alabama's homecoming game versus Utah State, he scored his first collegiate touchdown on a 9–yard reception from quarterback John Parker Wilson.

-In his freshman season, Coffee rushed for a 179 yards on 48 attempts.
+In his freshman season, Coffee rushed for 179 yards on 48 attempts.
 He also caught eight passes for 91 yards, including one touchdown.